By Stephanie Abernathy and Julia Kenny on Mar 23, 2021 11:42:08 AM

 It helps to familiarize yourself with standard terms and criteria surrounding ASD to make the most of what services are available for your loved one and provide them with the best possible care at any stage of disability.

 Need help caring for a loved one with ASD?
-Learn more about Seniorlink’s support program for caregivers of Medicaid-eligible friends and family members.
+Learn more about Seniorlink’s coaching and support program for caregivers of Medicaid-eligible friends and family members.